chrxh/alien/README.md

 - simulation and rendering on GPU

 The simulation code is written entirely in CUDA and highly optimized for large-scale real-time simulations of millions of bodies and particles.
-Development is driven by the desire to simulate entire artificial ecosystems in order to imitate the conditions of (pre-)biotic evolution and thus better understand their mechanisms.
+The development is driven by the desire to better understand the conditions for (pre-)biotic evolution and the growing complexity of biological systems.

 <img src="img/engine.gif" width=100%>